 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Course Advisor

 Modes of Delivery

 Enquire now to find out if you are eligible for government funding and other forms of help paying for fees.
 The student tuition fees as published are correct at time of publication and subject to change given individual circumstances at enrolment.
 All enrolments excluding RPL/RCC and Higher Education incur an annual Amenities fee with a maximum cap of $250

 Assessment MethodsAssessment methods for this course include written activities, oral activities, written and oral tests, practical exercises, and projects.

 MaterialsWe’ll provide you with a list of required books and materials at the start of the course.

-Pathways to further studyFurther study may lead you to an Associate Degree or Bachelor of Equine Studies
+Pathways to further studyFurther study may lead you to a Bachelor of Equine Studies.

 Career PathwaysA career as a trackrider is just the start.
 Further study could lead to other possibilities in the equine industry, including working as a stablehand, or in a range of enterprises, including: